GW190521 as a dynamical capture of two nonspinning black holes: Abstract

 \section{Abstract}

-We analyze the gravitational-wave signal GW190521 under the hypothesis that it was generated by the merger of two nonspinning black holes on hyperbolic orbits.
+\textbf{ Gravitational waves from $\sim 90$ black holes binary systems have currently been detected by the LIGO~\cite{TheLIGOScientific:2014jea} and Virgo~\cite{TheVirgo:2014hva} experiments, and their progenitors' properties inferred~\cite{LIGOScientific:2021djp}.
+This allowed the scientific community to draw conclusions on the formation channels of black holes in binaries, informing population models and -- at times -- defying our understanding of black hole astrophysics.
+The most challenging event detected so far is the short duration gravitational-wave transient GW190521~\cite{Abbott:2020tfl,Abbott:2020mjq}.
+We analyze this signal under the hypothesis that it was generated by the merger of two nonspinning black holes on hyperbolic orbits.
 The best configuration matching the data corresponds to two black holes of source frame masses of $81^{+62}_{-25}M_\odot$ and $52^{+32}_{-32}M_\odot$ undergoing two encounters and then merging into an intermediate-mass black hole.
-Under the hyperbolic merger hypothesis, we find an increase of one unit in the recovered signal-to-noise ratio and a 14 e-fold increase in the maximum likelihood value compared to a quasi-circular merger with precessing spins.
-We conclude that our results support the first gravitational-wave detection from the dynamical capture of two stellar-mass black holes.
+We find that the hyperbolic merger hypothesis is favored with respect to a quasi-circular merger with precessing spins with Bayes' factors larger than 4300 to 1, although this number will be reduced by the currently uncertain prior odds.
+Our results suggest that GW190521 might be the first gravitational-wave detection from the dynamical capture of two stellar-mass nonspinning black holes.}